BUTLER, SALENA ZITO & THE SHOT THAT CHANGED AN ELECTION

 He talks to the guy that's pushing the big carts of water.

-And the his connective tissue with those people told me that you know what the what what what why people like him?
+And his connective tissue with those people told me that, you know what, what why people like him?

-He's a guy who had his punches way up.
+He's a guy who had his punch his way up.

 And if anybody's ever seen the movie Age of Innocence, that sort of tier system in New York, if you're not old money, you don't belong with the crowd.